mcmxcii-ldn/oh-note-releases/README.md

 ## 🏁 Getting Started

+### 📥 Installation Note for macOS Users

+We're excited for you to try **OhNote!** To ensure a smooth installation on macOS, please note the following:

+#### **First-Time Installation Instructions**

+Since **OhNote!** is currently distributed outside the App Store, you might encounter a security prompt when you first open the app.
+Don't worry—this is a standard macOS precaution for apps downloaded from the internet.

+To open the app:

+1. **Locate the Downloaded App**: Find **OhNote!** in your `Downloads` folder or wherever you saved it.
+2. **Open with a Right-Click**:
+   - Right-click (or Control-click) on **OhNote!
+App**.
+   - Select **Open** from the context menu.
+3. **Confirm Opening**:
+   - A dialog will appear saying the app is from an unidentified developer.
+   - Click **Open** to confirm.

+This process tells your Mac that you trust the app and allows it to run smoothly from now on.

+#### **Why This Extra Step?**

+At **OhNote!**, we're committed to bringing you innovative tools quickly.
+While we're in the process of obtaining Apple notarization, this additional step ensures you can start using **OhNote!** without delay.

 For more information or to report an issue, please visit our [Issues page](https://github.com/mcmxcii-ldn/oh-note-releases/issues).

 ### 🎬 Launching the App